Burlington GO Station: History

 That first station building burnt down in 1904 and was rebuilt in 1906.

 GO Transit rush hour service was launched in 1967 and a new station location opened in 1980 at Fairview Street, with the old station renamed Burlington West.
-In 1977, Via Rail acquired Burlington West station from Canadian National but it ceased operation in 1988, when the Via Rail moved its passenger office to the GO station.
+In 1977, Via Rail acquired Burlington West station from Canadian National but it ceased operation in 1988, when Via Rail moved its passenger office to the GO station.
 Subsequently, the Burlington West Station building was moved from its original site to be preserved as a museum named Freeman Station..

-All day GO Transit service commenced in 1992.
+All-day GO Transit service commenced in 1992.

 Construction of a new 20300 sqft station building began in September 2012, and was completed in Fall 2017.